-6,000,000 Shares
+4,250,000 Shares

-This is the initial public offering of the common stock of Pacira Pharmaceuticals, Inc. We are offering 6,000,000 shares of our common stock.
+This is the initial public offering of the common stock of Pacira Pharmaceuticals, Inc. We are offering 4,250,000 shares of our common stock.
 No public market currently exists for our common stock.

-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "PCRX."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "PCRX."